 - a.
-At the end of the appointee's first year in the case of a two-year contract and at the end of the second year in the case of a three-year contract, the department or program shall determine whether or not it regards the appointee as a candidate for reappointment according to the criteria set forth in Part One, Section VIII, C, 4 and 5 and department or program procedures, and shall inform the Associate Dean of the Faculty (faculty affairs) of its decision before May 31 of that year. - b.
-Should the department decide not to renew the contract, by June 15 of the appointee's first year in the case of two-year contracts, and of the second year in the case of three-year contracts, the Dean of the Faculty/Vice President for Academic Affairs shall remind appointees not regarded as candidates for reappointment that their service will terminate at the end of the term under contract. - c.
-If the appointee believes that the decision against reappointment was made in violation of academic freedom and rights or was procedurally inadequate, CAFR, under petition of the appointee, will review the allegations and report their findings regarding the allegations to the Dean of the Faculty/Vice President for Academic Affairs. - d.
-If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Associate Dean of the Faculty (faculty affairs) may review the evaluation.
+At the end of the appointee's first year in the case of a two-year contract and at the end of the second tear in the case of a three-year contract, the department or program shall determine whether or not it regards in appointee as a candidate for reappointment according to the criteria set forth in Part One, Section VIII (Formatted: Underline and 5 and department or program procedures, and shall inform the Associate Dean of the Faculty (Formatted: Underline affairs) of its decision before May 31 of that year. - b.
+Should the department decide not to renew the contract, by June 15 of the appointee's first year in the east of two-year contracts, and of the second year in the case of three-year contracts, the Dean of the Faculty/Vice President for Academic Affairs shall remind appointees not regarded as candidates for reappointment that their service will terminate at the end of the term under contract.